evadegano/eva-website/posts/how-to-nail-your-technical-interview.md

 And you'll see how f*cking cool they are.
 Recursion is definitely this thing that makes you answer problems elegantly and feel proud about your problem-solving skills.

-## 3. Study the most common data structures
+## 3. Study the most common data structures and algorithms

+While data structure are ways to store and organize data, algorithms process that data and perform calculations to find a solution to a problem.

 ### Linked lists

 https://www.youtube.com/watch?v=Hj_rA0dhr2I&t=4609s

 ### Binary trees
 https://www.youtube.com/watch?v=fAAZixBzIAI&ab_channel=freeCodeCamp.org